YuZhengM/scvmap-tutorial/docs/source/structure.rst

 the cell type distribution chart.
 For the trait or disease detail page, it displays the detailed content of this fine-mapping result, including chromatin distribution maps and detailed causal variant information under different reference genome backgrounds.

-(ii). ``"Enriched Cells"``: It presents a table and corresponding visualization of enriched single-cell data.
+#. ``"Enriched Cells"``: It presents a table and corresponding visualization of enriched single-cell data.
 For this trait, scatter plots and a box plot illustrate the potential regulatory effect on various cell types.

-(iii). ``"Differential genes"``: It displays a data table of differentially expressed genes (based on gene activity score from scATAC-seq data) between cell types, along with bubble charts depicting pathway and GO term enrichment analysis results.
+#. ``"Differential genes"``: It displays a data table of differentially expressed genes (based on gene
+activity score from scATAC-seq data) between cell types, along with bubble charts depicting pathway and GO term enrichment analysis results.

-(iv). ``"Genes associated with enriched trait"``: For the given traits, we performed MAGMA gene-level analysis, followed by pathway and GO enrichment analysis of significantly associated genes, with the results visualized using bubble plots.
+#. ``"Genes associated with enriched trait"``: For the given traits, we performed MAGMA gene-level analysis,
+followed by pathway and GO enrichment analysis of significantly associated genes, with the results visualized using bubble plots.

-(v). ``"Gene hub network"``: To systematically investigate the association mechanisms between target traits and specific cell types, we integrated data from two key dimensions: the genetic variation dimension (trait-SNP-effect gene association data) and the cell-type-specific dimension (sample-cell type-differential gene), to construct a trait-cell type association network.
+#. ``"Gene hub network"``: To systematically investigate the association mechanisms between target traits and
+specific cell types, we integrated data from two key dimensions: the genetic variation dimension (trait-SNP-effect gene association data) and the cell-type-specific dimension (sample-cell type-differential gene), to construct a trait-cell type association network.
 This network helps reveal the multi-level regulatory paths through which traits influence cell types and identifies core gene sets.

-(vi). ``"Differential TFs"``: It displays a data table of differential TFs between cell types.
+#. ``"Differential TFs"``: It displays a data table of differential TFs between cell types.

-(vii). ``"TFs associated with enriched trait"``: It displays the results of TF enrichment analysis for this trait using HOMER.
+#. ``"TFs associated with enriched trait"``: It displays the results of TF enrichment analysis for this trait using HOMER.

-(viii). ``"TF hub network"``: Similar to panel **"Gene hub network"**, this panel constructs a network graph from trait to cell type to identify key TFs involved in the regulatory process.
+#. ``"TF hub network"``: Similar to panel **"Gene hub network"**, this panel constructs a network graph from
+trait to cell type to identify key TFs involved in the regulatory process.

-(iX). ``"Enrichment heatmap"``: Enrichment heatmap of different cell types in traits or diseases in a single-cell sample.
+#. ``"Enrichment heatmap"``: Enrichment heatmap of different cell types in traits or diseases in a single-cell sample.